Learn everything you need to know about the KonMari Method. This complete guide will walk you through every step.

 Another place to organize and sort into boxes is the desk drawer.
 The beauty of this space is how you can see every single thing in the drawer without moving things around.

 There is something just perfect-looking about matching boxes and containers.
-This office drawer shows that you can still have a collection of pens and keep it organized.
+Organizing your office drawer can show off your pens, pencils, and other office supplies.